 There are a few on Amazon, but postage is expensive.

 Clever water storage that comes in two-, four- and six-litre options.
-The wide-mouth, press-close opening is easy to fill and clean (just make sure it’s properly sealed or it’ll spill if it tips).
+The wide-mouth, press-close opening is easy to fill and clean.
 It’s BPA-free and even has a technology to stop the tank getting mouldy or contaminated by bacteria.
-It stands more or less stable on rough surfaces and has a comfortable handle too.
+It stands more or less stable on rough surfaces and has a comfortable handle.
 A pouring spout rather than a tap, but nice to pour and water comes out quickly, which can be an advantage (use as a watering can at home!).
 Costs between £23 and £40.
-Interesting to see how well it stands up to use.
+We use ours all the time on sites, but store it away empty for travel because the press seal on the top isn’t absolutely trustworthy.

 As simple and sturdy as it gets, but bulky.
 These come in a wide range of sizes and with taps in various positions.
 Very practical.
 Whether they’re BPA-free is questionable in some cases.